Risango/Risango/README.md

 # Hi there, I'm Ricardo Santana

+Accomplished Industrial Engineer with a robust background in Business Intelligence and process improvement.
+Currently, the Head of Business Intelligence at Stella Mattina, where i have implemented initiatives that significantly increased operational efficiency and revenue.
+Expertise in market analysis that has facilitated strategic acquisitions and enhanced patient visit tracking, resulting in substantial improvements in patient care and clinic performance.

+Strong analytical skills and proficient in various technical tools including Python, Excel, Tableau, and Minitab.
+Ability to lead teams and drive continuous improvement projects complemented by proficiency in complex problem-solving, strategic thinking, and impactful insights.
+Bilingual, with native proficiency in both English and Spanish, an effective communicator in diverse environments.

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />

 ## I'm an Industrial Engineer, FP&A Manager and Data Scientist